etcd-io/website/content/en/docs/v3.5/op-guide/authentication/rbac.md

 Such a user can only be [authenticated with TLS Common Name](#using-tls-common-name).

+{{% alert title="Note" %}}
+etcd does not support authentication with an empty password via `--user username:`.
+For example, a user created with an empty password, such as `etcdctl user add anonymous:''`, cannot authenticate through username/password requests and requests such as `etcdctl --user anonymous: get foo` fail with `user name is empty`.
+{{% /alert %}}

 Otherwise, all `etcdctl` commands remain the same.
 Users and roles can still be created and modified, but require authentication by a user with the root role.

 ## Using TLS Common Name